natelwhite/DrawMachine/README.md

 - Then, while in ./FourierSeries/, run
   - cmake -B build
   - cmake --build build
-- The build directory should now be filled with CMake files along with the FourierSeries program
+- The FourierSeries executable should now be in the project root.
 - I use linux, so I'm not 100% sure this works for Windows.
 If there are any issues, make sure cmake knows what kind of environment you're using, such as Mingw.

 ### Language server